 Posted by marilynch

-2013 Twilight Rides at Mazda Raceway Laguna Seca
+12/11: Gears 4 Good -Twilight Ride at Mazda Raceway Laguna Seca

 The Twilight Rides are “a safe and relaxed atmosphere for families to get out and enjoy a ride together,” as assured by Ann Bixler, vice president of event operations for Mazda Raceway Laguna Seca.
 And the Twilight Ride venue is also famous for its “challenging 11-turn 2.238 mile course for competitive cyclists.”
 Something for all ages and stages of biking.

 The happy faces of this young observer, Avalin–the baby pictured above; her cyclist brother, Devin; and their parents, Tyler and Dena Donnell, testify to the Twilight Ride being a family-friendly event!

 What to bring

 All ages are invited to the Twilight Rides, and helmets are required by all riders on the Mazda Raceway track.
 Bring your helmet, and bicycle, along with a $10 participation fee.

 If you need to rent a bike, rentals are available within about 10 miles of Laguna Seca, at places such as Adventures by the Sea and Bay Bikes.
 Click here for the rentals section of the Tips for Bicycling Monterey County guide.
 Rentals usually include a helmet.